RedHat-UX/red-hat-design-system/docs/accessibility/screen-readers.md

 To toggle VoiceOver on and off, press <kbd>Command-F5</kbd>.
 Or, if you have a Touch ID keyboard, hold down <kbd>Command</kbd> and quickly press the <kbd>Touch ID</kbd> key three times.

-To customize VoiceOver settings (e.g., the voice), open the VoiceOver Utility on your computer (<kbd>Command-Space</kbd>, and then type “voiceover utility”).
+To customize VoiceOver settings (e.g., the voice), open the VoiceOver Utility on your computer (e.g., via <kbd>Command-Space</kbd> and then typing “voiceover utility”).

 #### Bonus tips